raimohanska/nulzzzblog/2012_01_18_Things_You_Should_Know_About_Rx.md

 Mixing Hot and Cold
 -------------------

 If you mix hot with cold, what do you get?
 Medium?
-In RX, you'll get a cold dish.
 So, if you

 ~~~
 var hotness = $(document).toObservable("keyup")